janw/janw.xyz/content/post/2016-01-28-getting-to-know-android-part-1.md

 Now for a quick disclaimer: I am not trying to bash on either iOS nor Android just for the sakes of bashing.
 But I will not be beating around the bush to get my point across.
 At some time in the future someone might read this ramblings and think &#8220;that sucker just got it all wrong&#8221;.
 Go ahead, try to correct me.
 Still, my observations and opinions are my own.
 If you don&#8217;t like them, <strike>troll</strike> go away.
 This post is not about religious wars on platforms.
 It&#8217;s about me.<sup id="fnref-43-2"><a href="#fn-43-2" class="jetpack-footnote">2</a></sup>

 And by the way: this is a process.
 When this post goes live, it won&#8217;t be finished and concluded all the way.
 I plan on using the Moto G at least for a few months before a final verdict.
 But I&#8217;ll update this post whenever necessary.
-Feel free to subscribe to [this feed](feed.rss "RSS").
-Or [that feed](feed.atom "Atom").
-Maybe I&#8217;ll update this very post.
-Or I&#8217;ll split my findings into many.
-You&#8217;ll know it when you see it.

 Anyhow, let&#8217;s dig in.